 In this paper, we have developed a stochastic model to study the dynamic offloading in the context of MCC.
-The model captures various performance metrics and also intermittently available access links (WLAN hotspots).
-The problem itself is far from trivial, and to facilitate analysis, we have, e.g., assumed that a job set to be offloaded via WLAN hotspot cannot be later re-assigned to cellular, known as jockeying in the queueing literature.
+The model captures various performance metrics and also the intermittently available access links (WLAN hotspots).
+The problem itself is non-trivial and to facilitate the analysis, we have, e.g., assumed that a job set to be offloaded via WLAN hotspot cannot be later re-assigned to cellular.
 The analysis is carried out in the MDP framework.
-First we derived a new queueing theoretic result, which enables derivation of near-optimal dynamic offloading policies that take into account the various performance metrics (delay, energy, offloading costs), current state of the queues, and the anticipated future tasks.
-In the preliminary numerical experiments, the resulting policy gave very good results and outperformed other policies by a significant margin.
-The gain is expected to be even higher with more diverse cost structures.
+First we derived a new queueing theoretic result, which enables derivation of nearoptimal dynamic offloading policies that take into account the different performance metrics (delay, energy, offloading costs), current state of the queues, and the anticipated future tasks.
+In the preliminary numerical experiments, the resulting policy gave very good results, it was robust to shape of distributions defining the lengths of the ON/OFF durations, and outperformed other policies by a significant margin.
+The gain is expected to be even higher with more diverse cost structures, file size distributions etc.

+The approach is robust and, e.g., scales to an arbitrary number of offloading channels.
 The future work includes experiments in more realistic scenarios, where, e.g., energy consumption and transmission costs of cellular data plan are explicitly included.
 Moreover, we plan to investigate the possibility to develop schemes with jockeying, where it is possible to re-assign tasks later on.
-This can be extremely useful, e.g., if a user unexpectedly arrives to the vicinity of a hotspot.
+This is useful, e.g., when a user unexpectedly arrives to the vicinity of a hotspot.